 Ticket booking is now available online by card from the link to ticketlab below.
 Please book required tickets for BACAS members and non-members.
-You will be asked to enter name, email, phone and to set up a password for your ticket account before providing credit/debit card details.
+You will be asked to enter name, email, phone before providing credit/debit card details.
 Your tickets will then be emailed to you.
 The opt-in for other sales communications from ticketlab is optional.

 and post to the Treasurer.

 Further details are available on each excursion by clicking the title

 A Sunday morning stroll around Bradford on Avon led by Ivor Slocombe, a local historian of note having published widely on the subject.
 The tour takes in the architecture of the town and the Saxon Church, medieval bridges, Barton Farm and the 14th century Tithe Barn and the Iron Duke harking back to the 19th century rubber industry.
 Lunch and a visit to the local museum could be possible in the afternoon.

 Chris Paul is a member of BACAS and also a founder member of the

 Shoscombe History Society, who lives in Stony Littleton.
 This walk explores the

 prehistoric/medieval enclosures of Stony Littleton, a medieval (possibly

 earlier) mill site and the deserted medieval village of Foxcote.

 Please note: BACAS is not responsible for organising tours of the caves.
 If you are interested in a tour, then look at http://banwellcaves.wikidot.com/organise-a-tour